autonomail/autonomail/README.md

 Autonomail is a browser-based email client for use with the [autonomail.com](https://autonomail.com) secure email serivce.
-It currently runs in the [Chrome browser](http://developer.chrome.com/apps/about_apps).

 **Note: Autonomail is under HEAVY development and not yet ready for general use**